Sestiere Santa Croce

 Near the southern tip, close to Ponte de l'Anatomia, stands a now-closed building that once housed Venice's anatomy theater, opened in 1671.
 After a devastating fire in 1800, it was relocated to the University of Padua - home to the world's oldest anatomical theater still in existence today.

-Its church
+Its namesake church

 San Giacomo dall'Orio hides at least three fascinating curiosities waiting to be discovered, along with vibrant paintings by Palma il Giovane.

-What to see in Campo San Giacomo
+Also in Campo San Giacomo

 What to see nearby